Pasadena, California: Contemporary

-Pasadena since 1970

 The American Academy of Dramatic Arts, founded in 1884 in New York, opened its Pasadena campus in 1974.
 However, in 2001 the conservatory moved from Pasadena to Hollywood.
 Training actors for the stage in a two year program, the conservatory was the first school in the United States to offer professional education in the field of acting.
 Point Loma Nazarene University was located in Pasadena for many years before relocating to San Diego County, and retained the names Pasadena University and Pasadena College.

 In 1969, the Pasadena Unified School District was desegregated, though the issue would continue to be fought in court for a decade.
 A year later, the 210 Freeway was built along a newly chosen route.
 The freeway's construction was controversial, as it caused the demolition of over a thousand homes, many historic, and many claimed that the route was designed to cut off the city's less wealthy neighborhoods.

 Downtown Pasadena became dangerous in some parts and deserted in others, and incidences of murder and arson skyrocketed.
 Old Pasadena faced destruction as plans for new high-rise developments were drawn up, though they were mostly stopped by increasingly active preservation advocates.
-Pasadena suffered demographically as many residents decamped for the nearby suburbs or the Inland Empire, causing an overall decrease in population.
+Pasadena suffered demographically as many residents moved for the nearby suburbs or the Inland Empire, causing an overall decrease in population.
 Despite these setbacks, many local artists and hipsters moved in to take advantage of low property values.
 Their legacy can be seen today in the Doo Dah Parade which began in 1976.

-In 2014, several arrests were made involving an embezzlement scheme which stole money from the UUP.
-The amount is estimated to be $6.4 million.
+In 2014, several arrests were made involving an embezzlement scheme which stole an estimated $6.4 million from the city's Underground Utility Program.

+In January 2025, portions of Pasadena were destroyed in the Eaton Fire.